caoyunkang/caoyunkang.github.io/_pages/about.md

 - Excellent Graduates, HUST, 2019

 ## Competition Awards
-- **Mathematical Modeling Stars Nomination** in the 18th China Post-graduate Mathematical Contest, 2022.05
+- **Mathematical Modeling Stars Nomination (TOP 2)** in the 18th China Post-graduate Mathematical Contest, 2022.05
 - The third prize (8/264) in the 1st AI Innovation & Application Competition Industrial Intelligence Track, 2021.12
 - The second prize in the 8th Hubei Province Mechanical Innovation and Design Competition.
 2018.05